Suzanne joined the SDC staff in 2017 and serves as an educator for grades 2 - 8.

 Suzanne graduated with honors from the University of Leeds in England with a Bachelor of Science degree in Chemical Sciences.
 In addition, Suzanne holds a Master of Education: Science and the Public degree from the University of Buffalo.

-Mr. McLaren serves as the Mobile Science Laboratory educator for the Science & Discovery Center.
+Mr. McLaren joined SDC in 2002, as the Mobile Science Laboratory educator.
 In this capacity he is responsible for an innovative outreach program for schools and organizations, utilizing the self-contained mobile science laboratory.
 An integral part of this program is his work with classroom teachers to develop introductory, follow-up activities with students.

 Mr. McLaren has served as an elementary teacher at Ecole Kanatamat, QC.; instructor at Delaware Technical and Community College, Wilmington; tutor/instructor at the University of Delaware; university teacher’s assistant at Alfred University, NY; and substitute teacher, Alfred-Almond Central School.
 He has been a consultant and developer in computer technology designing Internet systems for national and international corporate and educational applications.